paddywwoof/pi3d_book/Complicated.rst

 on www.iquilezles.org shadertoy demos.
-The shader works by converting the texture coordinates to a polar basis in lines 25 and 26, then applying factors that depend on an incrementing value "time" and trigonometric transformations then using the values to lookup and modify the RGBA values from the texture sampler.
+The shader works by converting the texture coordinates to a polar basis in lines 25 and 26, then applying factors that depend on an incrementing value "time" and trigonometric transformations, then using the values to lookup and modify the RGBA values from the texture sampler.

-It's quite fun to experiment with different formulas and values in shaders but, if you do, you will probably have to put your shaders in subdirectory of your working directory (as with pi3d_demos/shaders) and you will probably have to "expand" the ``#include ...`` syntax used in the main pi3d shaders as the process of figuring out the path to import from might defeat the
+It's quite fun to experiment with different formulas and values in shaders but, if you do, you will probably have to put your shaders in a subdirectory of your working directory (as with pi3d_demos/shaders) and you will probably have to "expand" the ``#include ...`` syntax used in the main pi3d shaders as the process of figuring out the path to import from might defeat the